hashicorp/vault/website/source/docs/plugin/partnerships.html.md

 **Storage Backend**: A storage backend is a durable storage location where Vault stores its information.

 ## Development Process
 The Vault integration development process is described into the steps below.
-By following these steps, Vault integrations can be developed alongside HashiCorp to ensure new integrations are reviewed, certified and released as quickly as possible.</p>
+By following these steps, Vault integrations can be developed alongside HashiCorp to ensure new integrations are reviewed, certified and released as quickly as possible.

-* Engage: Initial contact between vendor and HashiCorp</li>
+* Engage: Initial contact between vendor and HashiCorp
-* Enable: Documentation, code samples and best practices for developing the integration</li>
+* Enable: Documentation, code samples and best practices for developing the integration
-* Develop and Test: Integration development and testing by vendor</li>
+* Develop and Test: Integration development and testing by vendor
-* Review/Certification: HashiCorp code review and certification of integration</li>
+* Review/Certification: HashiCorp code review and certification of integration
-* Release: Vault integration released</li>
+* Release: Vault integration released
-* Support: Ongoing maintenance and support of the integration by the vendor.</li>
+* Support: Ongoing maintenance and support of the integration by the vendor.

 ### 1. Engage
 Please begin by completing Vault Integration Program webform to tell us about your company and the Vault integration you’re interested in.